-After pouring through favourable reviews, (albeit dated) and noting that the restaurant had been a Finalist in the Awards for Excellence from 2006- 2009 (Northern Region), we were looking forward to sampling the menu at Saltwater Restaurant, Emerald Beach.
+After pouring through favourable reviews, (albeit dated) and noting that the restaurant had been a Finalist in the Awards for Excellence from 2006- 2009 (Northern Region), we were looking forward to sampling the menu at Saltwater Cafe & Restaurant in Emerald Beach.

-Our perusal of the wine list yielded a pleasantly surprise, it was the most comprehensive selection we have seen on a restaurant menu for quite a time.
-The individual selection of wines was excellent, obviously hand picked by a true wine lover.
-We noted rich reds from the Barossa, whites from the Hunter Valley and all our favourite Pinot’s from Tasmania.
+Our perusal of the wine list yielded a pleasant surprise, it was the most comprehensive selection we have seen on a restaurant menu for quite a time.
+The individual selection of wines was excellent, obviously, hand picked by a true wine lover.
+We noted rich reds from the Barossa, whites from the Hunter Valley and all our favourite Pinots from Tasmania.

-Nevertheless we relaxed in to savor these wines which we know to be lovely.
-To our disappointment the glass and the wine was quite hot, unpleasantly so.
-It was a mild day of about 23 degrees and the wine itself felt warmer again on my lips, I am guessing the wine was no where near the recommended 13 -17 degrees.
+Nevertheless, we relaxed in to savour these wines which we know to be lovely.
+To our disappointment, the glass and the wine were quite hot, unpleasantly so.
+It was a mild day of about 23 degrees and the wine itself felt warmer again on my lips, I am guessing the wine was nowhere near the recommended 13 -17 degrees.